canberk17/nftminter/README.md

-# nftminter
+# NFTminter
-Create an NFT minter application for artists.
+An NFT minter application for artists.